magento/devdocs/src/guides/v2.3/comp-mgr/patching.md

 Sometimes it takes a while for the Magento Engineering Team to include a bug fix made on GitHub in a Magento 2 Composer release.
 In the meantime, you can create a patch from GitHub and use the [`cweagans/composer-patches`][1] plugin to apply it to your Composer-based Magento 2 installation.

+Use the [command line](#command-line) or [Composer](#composer) to apply custom patches.

-There are many ways to create patch files.
-The example below focuses on creating a patch from a known commit.
+There are many ways to create custom patch files.
+The following example focuses on creating a patch from a known git commit.

 To create a custom patch: